ncatlab/nlab-content/pages/6/1/1/0/116/content.md

 ### Weakened axioms

-Following the practice of [[centipede mathematics]], we can remove certain properties from the definition of group and see what we get:
+Following the [Android App](http://edoziedo.info) practice of [[centipede mathematics]], we can remove certain properties from the definition of group and see what we get:
 * remove inverses to get [[monoids]], then remove the identity to get [[semigroups]];
 * or remove associativity to get [[loop (algebra)|loops]], then remove the identity to get [[quasigroups]];
 * or remove all of the above to get [[magma|magmas]];